Spanish league loses court battle, won’t play match in US - WHIZ News

+MADRID (AP) — The Spanish league lost another battle against the Spanish soccer federation on Friday and won’t be allowed to take a regular-season match to the United States, at least not for now.

-MADRID (AP) — The match between Villarreal and Atlético Madrid in the United States next month was called off Friday after the Spanish league lost a court battle against the Spanish soccer federation.
+The game between Villarreal and Atlético Madrid next month was called off after the league lost a court battle against the federation.

-The league said a Madrid court denied an injunction to force the federation to approve the staging of the match abroad.
-It had accused the federation of unfair competition.
+A Madrid commercial court denied an injunction to force the federation to approve the staging of the match abroad, which is part of the league’s strategy to expand internationally.

+The league hasn’t fully given up, though, and its “unfair competition” case against the federation will continue despite Friday’s ruling.
+It contends the federation has no right to block the match and is acting anti-competitively.

 The league has a 15-year partnership with the group Relevent to promote soccer and bring games to the United States.